 - The firm on behalf of which the supernumerary acts carries professional liability insurance as required under the Regulation respecting firms, independent representatives and independent partnerships, which covers the activities carried out by the supernumerary under the Directive;

 - The supernumerary is assigned to a claims adjuster, who will take charge of the file upon expiry of the exemption period in order to ensure processing continuity;

 - 5. The supernumerary complies with all regulatory requirements applicable to the carrying out of claims adjuster activities in Québec when performing such activities during the exemption period.

 During the same period, the AMF will allow the value of claims that can be processed by employees working by phone in accordance with point 2.2 of the Directive to be increased to $7,500.

 List of supernumeraries to be sent to the AMF

-Each firm must send the AMF (email@example.com) a list of the supernumeraries acting on its behalf and ensure it receives confirmation that the AMF has received the list before beginning to use the services of a supernumerary.
-The list must provide the name of the supernumerary and that of the supervisor as well as the branch address.
+Each firm must send the AMF by e-mail ([email protected]) a list of the supernumeraries acting on its behalf and ensure it receives confirmation of receipt of the list from the AMF before beginning to use the services of a supernumerary.

-For the purpose of sending the list of supernumeraries to the AMF, firms are encouraged to use the template prepared by the AMF: List of supernumeraries (xlsx - 41 KB)This link will open in a new windowUpdated on 24 May 2022
+To send the list of supernumeraries to the AMF, firms are encouraged to use the template prepared by the AMF: List of supernumeraries (xlsx - 41 KB)This link will open in a new windowUpdated on 24 May 2022